WarwickRSE/ApplesToOranges/README.md

 * Any of the following constructors
     * Default constructor
     * One element constructor (all values set)
-    * Initializer list constructor handling any depth of nesting required
+    * Initializer list constructor handling up to 3 layers of nesting
 * Copy, move etc constructors
-* 'get' function taking as many arguments as wanted, returning a reference to value, and const variant returning copy
+* 'get' function taking as many arguments as wanted, returning a reference to value, and const variant returning copy (Note: this is exposed as unsafeGet, as it effectively casts away units)
 * Optional [] operator if 1D access makes sense and is desired
 * << stream operator
 * Standard arithmetic operators for self binary ops